ASERG-STELA/shu-development-process/deployment-delivery/level-5/level-5-delivery-guidelines.md

 Code should be pushed and merged in small batches frequently if you are following DevOps practices.
 If this is done in conjunction with automated tests in a CI workflow, you will impress your clients and your module leaders, and importantly, make for good quality code and releases.

+As well as this; as with Level 4, you should also complete and upload the README file located [here](../README-Template.md) with your submission.

 ## 5. References

 [1] Atlassian.
 DevOps: Breaking the Development-Operations barrier. <https://www.atlassian.com/devops>.